Brian Lee (wrestler): Total Nonstop Action Wrestling (2002–2003)

-Independent circuit (2003–2006, 2012, 2014)
+Later career (2003–2006, 2012, 2014)

-After leaving Total Nonstop Action Wrestling, Brian Lee appeared from time to time on smaller independent events from 2003-2006.
+After leaving Total Nonstop Action Wrestling, Brian Lee appeared from time to time on smaller independent events from 2003 to 2006.

 Brian Lee appeared in a United States Wrestling Organization (USWO) match on August 17, 2012, tag teaming with Wolfie D defeating Damien Payne and Jocephus.

 Brian Lee entered NWA Southern All-Star Wrestling in early 2014 and formed a tag team with Lee Condry, called The Prime Time Outlaws.
 They had their debut tag team match on March 7, 2014 (broadcast: March 9, 2014) on the company's Inferno TV show, which was a loss to NWA SAW Southern Tag Team Champions: Team IOU (Kerry Awful and Nick Iggy).
 On May 30, 2014, at the company's Collision Course event, they defeated Team IOU in a Double Dog Collar Match for the NWA SAW Southern Tag Team Championships.
 Their final tag team match was on June 27, 2014 (broadcast: July 6, 2014), where they lost the NWA SAW Southern Tag Championships to Weatherby Inc. (Cody Weatherby and Kevin Weatherby).
 Afterwards, Brian Lee left the company and retired from professional wrestling.